Improve your workplace communication skills

 They must live in Ontario and have training or experience in a specific occupation or industry but need to improve their occupation-specific communication skills.

 Participants must have CLB (Canadian Language Benchmarks) level 5 and up.
-If your level is lower than 5, please refer to Fanshawe’s English Language Institute to learn how you can improve it and become eligible for OSLT.
+If your level is lower than 5, please refer to Fanshawe’s English for Academic Purposes (EAP) Program to learn how you can improve it and become eligible for OSLT.

 How to get started?